SNHU and Walgreens Partner to Offer Training to Veterans

 Details of the SNHU-Walgreens Collaboration

-The program, which is called Walgreens Helping Veterans with Educational and Retail Opportunities or simply HERO, is an attempt to expand job and career prospects for veterans at Walgreens more than 9,500 stores nationwide while also ensuring that veterans can advance their careers through further education.
+The program, which is called Walgreens Helping Veterans with Educational and Retail Opportunities or simply HERO, is an attempt to create more career opportunities for veterans at Walgreens stores across the country while also ensuring that veterans can advance their careers through further education.
 Initially, veterans will be hired into store leadership roles as shift leads or assistant managers and then offered the support needed to rise to store manager roles.
 The company plans to offer an in-house program to develop recruits’ leadership and decision-making skills while also ensuring they can further develop professional skills by completing undergraduate or graduate degrees at SNHU.

 In a news release posted on the SNHU website on November 8, Jeff Koziel, Walgreens senior vice president of operations, says, “Our stores are the front lines of engagement with our customers and offer the best environment to learn our business as a pharmacy and retailer.
 Once in a store leadership role, veterans can have an opportunity to advance into other field management and corporate leadership positions.”
 Koziel also adds, “In addition to full-time employment, this can lead to a successful and fulfilling career supporting Walgreens purpose to champion the health and well-being of every community in America.”